ruins00/Library-Database-Management-System/README.md

 There are some jpg image paths that are hard-coded in the login.py, menu.py and smenu.py, fix them before running the project.

-Username : a\nPassword : a
+Username : a

+Password : a